bgtamang/Exploring-GeoTiff-Files/README.md

 # ABOUT THESE WILD BARLEYS
 These 25 Wild Barleys are selected by Dr. Gary's lab, Dept Agron Plant Genet, UMN as Minnesota Wild Barley Diversity Collection and crossed with Rasmussen, a commercial barley of Minnesota.

-These seeds were freely provided by Dr. Gary's lab (Nice et al 2016, doi: 10.1534/genetics.116.190736) Coordinates data were obtained from Dr. Brian's lab, Dept Plant Patho, UMN (Russell et al 2014, doi:10.1371/journal.pone.0086021)
+These seeds were freely provided by Dr. Gary's lab (Nice et al 2016, https://doi: 10.1534/genetics.116.190736) Coordinates data were obtained from Dr. Brian's lab, Dept Plant Patho, UMN (Russell et al 2014, https://doi:10.1371/journal.pone.0086021)